gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-12-30-English-Football-With-Shiny-Pt-1.md

 *Data*
 ----------

 You may be asking yourself why I would do this as I had just mentioned that these statistics are relatively easy to find online.
 I think that question is like asking someone why they would bake a cake if you could just buy one at Safeway?
 I wanted to practice some of my data cleaning skills with some big data.
-Data cleaning can be a hair-pulling exercise but when it's going well, I enjoy the problem solving aspect of it.
+Data cleaning can be a hair-pulling exercise but when it's going well, I enjoy the problem-solving aspect of it.
 <br>

 I found the dataset I used when I was trying out Tableau.
 I could not find where I had originally found the data, even searching my browser history and a deep Google search, I couldn't find a database that matched mine.
 Ironically, despite mentioning that standings are available numerous places online, finding data files with standings is a little more difficult.
 Most data science exercises use more individual statistics and even larger databases of individual games.
 This mystery is unfortunate but I think it's a benefit as this is a practice exercise for something that is often encountered in real life, having to clean up data that you don't know where it came from and how it was put together.